Close Option Early Calculator

 Should I close my cash-secured put early?

-If you've captured 80%+ of premium, closing and selling a new put is often more efficient.
-If the stock is dropping toward your strike, the decision depends on whether you want to own the shares.
+If you've captured 80%+ of the premium, I almost always close and sell a new put.
+Your capital is barely working at that point.
+If the stock is dropping toward your strike, that's a different question — it depends on whether you actually want to own those shares.

 What's the difference between intrinsic and time value?

-Intrinsic value is the real exercisable value (how far ITM the option is).
-Time value is the remaining premium that theta erodes each day.
-As an option seller, time value working to zero is how you profit.
+Intrinsic value is the real, exercisable portion — how far ITM the option is.
+Time value is everything else.
+As an option seller, time value going to zero is literally how you make money.
+The calculator breaks this down so you can see exactly how much time value is left to capture.

 Options involve risk and are not suitable for all investors.
 All calculations are estimates — actual results will vary.
 Not financial advice.
 Full disclosure